 Empathy is a choice.

-You can choose to close it down, or you can tap into it and connect with your partner on an entirely different level.
+You can choose to close it down or you can tap into it and connect with your ex on a different level.

-If you can do this then you can tear down emotional walls effectively.
+If you can do this then you can tear down emotional walls.

 Empathy is a beautiful skill.

-It’s your choice whether or not to use it — I hope that you will.
+It’s your choice whether or not to use it.

 In your corner,

-Letting someone know you feel what they feel or understand them on an emotional level is essential.
-But so are your DEEDS.
+Letting someone know you feel what they feel and understand them on an emotional level, is key.
+But so are your deeds…